DennisSchmitz/Jovian_archive/README.md

 - _I don't care about removing the human data, I have cell-lines which are from other species, can I also automatically remove that?_
   - Yes.
 Although we focus on patient-privacy since it was developed for clinical samples, you can enter any reference sequence you like.
 You can do that by changing `HuGo_ref: /path/to/file/genome.fa` into the location of your desired background removal organisms in the [config-file](profile/pipeline_parameters.yaml).
 The only limitations are that it is a `fasta` file and that is indexed via `bowtie2`, although this latter process will be automated in a future version.
 - _How can some scaffolds still be assigned to `Homo sapiens`?
 I thought Jovian removed human data?_
-  - The human genome is a consensus genome of people around the globe.
+  - The human genome is a consensus genome built from many individuals from around the globe.
 It does not capture all diversity in the human gene pool and therefore cannot completely remove all human data.
-You can improve this by selecting a reference genome that is closer to your target population, e.g. if you sequence mainly Dutch samples, the [GoNL genome](http://www.nlgenome.nl/) might be a better fit.
+You can improve this by selecting a reference genome that is closer to your target population, e.g. if you sequence mainly Dutch samples, the [GoNL genome](http://www.nlgenome.nl/) might be better suited.

 ___

 ## Description and screenshots of a Jovian report
-_Data shown below is based on public data, available in the ENA via accession ID "PRJNA491626", and is a dataset of Cameroonians presenting with gastroenteritis._
+_Data shown below is based on public data, available on ENA via accession ID `PRJNA491626`.
+It contains Illumina paired-end data of faeces from people with gastroenteritis._

 **MultiQC is used to summarize many pipeline metrics, including read quality, insert-size distribution, biases, etc.:**
 <br>